-The foregoing applies separately to each party holding a town committee primary.
-Two shifts of the above officials - except the moderators and absentee ballot counters - may be established by a majority vote of the legislative body.
+The foregoing applies separately to each party holding a primary.
+Two shifts of the above officials - except the moderators and absentee ballot counters - may be established by the registrars of voters.

-Under this statute, in each voting district with town committee primary, one-half of the primary officials at each polling place (except moderators) are to be appointed from designees of the party-endorsed candidates for town committee, and the remaining one-half from designees of the challenging candidates for town committee.
+Under this statute, for each party holding a primary, one-half of the primary officials at each polling place (except moderators) are to be appointed from designees of the party-endorsed candidates, and the remaining one-half from designees of the challenging candidates.
 Although the party-endorsed and challenging candidates may designate moderators, the registrar, in appointing the moderators, need not divide them equally between designees of the party-endorsed candidates and designees of one or more of the contestants.
 All other primary officials, however, must be divided equally, as nearly as may be.
-No party or candidate may, as a matter of law, demand the appointment of a member of such party, or supporter of such candidate, as an election official.
-(Opinion of the Attorney General, dated October 16, 1963).
+(Sec.
+9-436(e))

-Where there is more than one challenging candidate or group of candidates for town committee, in appointing the officials for each polling place you should divide as equally and as equitably as you can one-half the primary officials between (or among) those designated by such challenging candidates for town committee, the other one-half being designated by the endorsed candidate(s) for town committee.
-Likewise, if the party-endorsed candidates for town committee are unable to agree upon designees, the appointments allocable to party-endorsed candidates, should be divided as equally and equitably as possible between or among those designated by such party-endorsed candidates.
-If there is no party-endorsed candidate for any office being contested at a party's primary in your town, then we suggest that the appointments be divided as equitably as possible between or among the contestants for town committee.
+Where there is more than one challenging candidate or group of candidates, in appointing the officials for each polling place you should divide as equally and as equitably as you can one-half the primary officials between (or among) those designated by such challenging candidates, the other one-half being designated by the endorsed candidate(s).
+Likewise, if the party-endorsed candidates are unable to agree upon designees, the appointments allocable to party-endorsed candidates, should be divided as equally and equitably as possible between or among those designated by such party-endorsed candidates.
+If there is no party-endorsed candidate for any office being contested at a party's primary in your town, then we suggest that the appointments be divided as equitably as possible between or among the contestants.

-Section 9-436 requires that, "The registrar shall notify all such candidates and contestants for town committee of their right to submit a list of designees under this section."
-Please be sure to alert any primary candidates for town committee in your municipality to the provisions of Section 9-436 relating to the appointment of primary officials, and particularly to the time provided for the submission to you of the names of the designees and alternate designees.
-The deadline this year is February 11, 2014.
+Section 9-436 requires that, "The registrar shall notify all such candidates and contestants of their right to submit a list of designees under this section."
+Please be sure to alert any primary candidates for municipal office in your municipality to the provisions of Section 9-436 relating to the appointment of primary officials, and particularly to the time provided for the submission to you of the names of the designees and alternate designees.
+The deadline this year is July 21, 2014.
 Remember: moderators must be certified by the Secretary of the State in order to serve at the polls.
 (See Sec.
 9-229.)